noddytheboi/based-agent-researcher/README.md

 Hi, this is lame-researcher 0.1 based on Based Agent.
 It was intended as a basic analytical tool or data scraper on Base, so i removed all CDP stuff (sorry) like wallet interactions etc. Now its trimmed to the level of bare Swarm (i guess).
 Its utilizing 2 blockchain API (Moralis and Basescan) + 1 for LLM.
 The main advantage (as i see), is you can extract smart/whale wallets to feed them after using Interface/Dropstab or so.
 Also agent is really helpful in highlighting some things (maybe obvious) or patterns based on analysis, but the point is it shows it CLEARLY.

-This was wrote with bare minimum knowledge of programming on python.
+This was written with bare minimum knowledge of programming on python.
 So its a 100% you will find stpid typos or missings.
 But it works, and exceed any of my expectations.

 Ok, what it can do: